devkapupara/LeetCode/LeetCode solutions.md

 ### [Letter Combinations of a Phone Number](https://leetcode.com/problems/letter-combinations-of-a-phone-number/)<a name="letter-combinations-of-a-phone-number"></a>

+Runtime: 0 ms, faster than 100.00% of Java online submissions for Letter Combinations of a Phone Number.

+Memory Usage: 35.9 MB, less than 98.63% of Java online submissions for Letter Combinations of a Phone Number.

+---

 How do we count numbers?
 16, 17, 18, 19 and then what?
 20 right?
 We see that the last number is 19, we can't go past 9 so we set it to 0 and then increment the precedding digit to get 20.
 The idea is the same for this problem too.
 We keep a `levels` array to keep track of which character do we take from which number's allowed alphabet letters.
 For example, let's say the input string is `23`.
 Our `levels` array would `[0, 0]` in the beginning.
 This says pick characters at index 0 and 0 from alphabet characters corresponding to 2 and 3 which gives us `ad`.
 Then, we increase the last most counter in our levels array by 1 giving us `[0, 1]`.
 This allows us to get `ae` in the next iteration and levels array would be `[0, 2]`.
 We get `af` and levels array becomes `[0, 3]`.
 Now this is where it becomes interesting.
 We are only allowed three letters for the digit corresponding to 3 and since we already used all of them , we now need to shift to the next character for digit 2, which is `b`.
 Level array looks like `[1, 0]`.
 This will allow us to get `[b,e]`.
 So you get the rough idea now.
 Only thing now is we watch out when to stop.
 We stop when we have utilized all available characters from the 0th index's number's allowed alphabet letters.
 In this case, we stop when levels array look like `[3, 0]`.

 ```java